sign-language-processing/sign-language-processing.github.io/README.md

 The goal of this project is to contain and organize the sign language processing literature, datasets, and tasks.

-I (AmitMY) intend to use this project as the main source for my thesis background and related work sections.

 This project is hosted in: [sign-language-processing.github.io](https://sign-language-processing.github.io)

 Contributions are welcomed!